Azure/azure-openapi-validator/docs/lro-put-provisioning-state-specified.md

 ## How to fix the violation

-For an LRO PUT add "ProvisioningState" property to the response schema of 200 and 201 status codes.
+For an LRO PUT add "provisioningState" property to the response schema of 200 and 201 status codes.